This page shows COVID-19 guidelines for Tanzania, but please check local government advice before making any decisions.

 - Presentation of Covid-19 PCR negative certificate and Unique Health Code.

-- All travellers entering Tanzania will be subject to enhanced screening for COVID-19, including through a rapid test.
-The rapid test cost is USD $25 per traveler.
+- All travellers entering Tanzania will be subject to enhanced screening for COVID-19.

 - Vaccinated people currently still need a PCR test on arrival.